akr4/claude-code-mcp-docker/README.md

 - Anthropic APIs (api.anthropic.com, statsig.anthropic.com)
 - Other required services (sentry.io, etc.)

-The firewall is automatically enabled when the container is started with the necessary capabilities (`--cap-add=NET_ADMIN` and `--cap-add=NET_RAW`).
+The firewall is automatically enabled when the container is started with the necessary capabilities (`--cap-add=NET_ADMIN`).
 These capabilities are **required** for the container to run - if they are not provided, the container will exit immediately for security reasons.

 Key security features:
 - Firewall configuration is handled by the root user